oit-ipbl/robots/robot_control/robot_control_01.md

 ## Control the robot with key board

-Reboot the simulator, and open another terminal fot the following command
+Re-start the simulator, and open another terminal console for the following command.

 ```shell
 $ rosrun teleop_twist_keyboard teleop_twist_keyboard.py
 ```

-On the terminal, you use the 4 keys to control the robot.
+On the terminal, use the following 4 keys to control the robot.

 - `i`: forward, `j`: left turn `l`: right turn `,`: back

-Terminate by `Ctrl+C`.
+Terminate the `teleop_twist_keyboard.py` by `Ctrl+C`.

 ## Control the robot with mouse